 Thinking carefully and proactively about how often to take the SAT or ACT makes a lot of sense; after all, very, very few of us actually enjoy taking these tests (my secret shame!)
 This common question has two answers, one easy and one a little more complicated.
+Consider both to craft your testing game plan.

 How many practice SATs or ACTs should I take?

-When wondering how many practice tests to take, simply commit to as many as needed to prove to yourself before test day that you can earn your target score.
+When wondering how many practice tests to take, simply commit to as many as needed to prove to yourself before test day that you can consistently meet or exceed your target score.
 Many tests lie between where a student begins and where she wants to arrive.
 You’ll minimize that number by making sure you take the highest quality practice tests possible, meaning official exams under strictly timed test conditions.
 Follow each practice test with targeted review of every aspect of your exam to really supercharge its value.

 How many official SATs or ACTs should I take?